 - 1 cup dry-roasted or shelled raw peanuts

 - 2 teaspoons vanilla

-- Cook first 3 ingredients in a medium-size heavy saucepan over medium heat, stirring constantly, until mixture starts to boil.
+- Cook the sugar, corn syrup, and salt in a medium-size heavy saucepan over medium heat, stirring constantly, until mixture starts to boil.

-- Remove from heat and stir in butter, baking soda, and vanilla.
+- Remove from heat and carefully stir in the butter, baking soda, and vanilla.

 - Working quickly, pour the brittle into the prepared pan and shake to spread into a thin layer.
 Allow to stand 5 minutes or until hardened.
 Break into pieces.

 Life Love and Good Food does not claim to be a registered dietician or nutritionist.
 Nutritional information shared on this site is only an estimate.
 We recommend running the ingredients through an online nutritional calculator if you need to verify any information.